 Certified Behavior Analyst, BCBA, or Board Certified Assistant Behavior

 The BCBA® courses are part of a six 3-credit course sequence taught fully online by our CU Denver BCBA instructors.
 BCBA students will complete a total of 270 required class hours distributed among the BACB®‘s 4th Edition Task List areas.
 BCaBA students will complete 225 required class hours over a five 3-credit course sequence.
-Each course will be taught over a 10-week period of time.
+Each course will be taught over a 10 to 12 week period of time depending on the course.
 The five core courses (SPED 5450, SPED 5460, SPED 5470, and SPED 5480) will be offered in sequence.
 Cohorts that begin with the first course, SPED 5450 start in January and July.
 SPED 5490, which is required for both BCaBA and BCBA, and the sixth course (SPED 5440), which is required for BCBA® students only, will be offered at multiple times.

 The Behavior Analysis Certification Board has approved our 4th tasklist course sequence above as meeting the coursework requirements for